ehmatthes/django-simple-deploy/docs/general_documentation/cli_reference.md

 Get help:
   --help, -h            Show this help message and exit.

-Required arguments:
-  --platform PLATFORM, -p PLATFORM
-                        Specifies the platform where the project will be deployed.
-Options: fly_io | platform_sh |
-                        heroku

 Customize simple_deploy's behavior:
-  --automate-all        Automates all aspects of deployment.
-Creates resources, makes commits, and runs `push` or
+  --automate-all        Automate all aspects of deployment.
+Create resources, make commits, and run `push` or `deploy` commands.
-                        `deploy` commands.
   --no-logging          Do not create a log of the configuration and deployment process.
   --ignore-unclean-git  Run simple_deploy even with an unclean `git status` message.